-The objects I create define and navigate an intermediate space, a space between the outer and the inner worlds, the seen and the unseen.
-They exist as a relatively permanent record of moments in the creative process, embodying the fragrance of these spaces and realities, becoming a connecting link, a manifestation of these experiences, revealing themselves inside an earthly, tangible form.
-The works recall processes of earthly growth and decay, but also belong to a place otherworldly where gravity may not exist.
+The works themselves become a connecting link, a way to define and navigate an intermediate space between the outer and the inner worlds, the seen and the unseen.
+They exist as a relatively permanent record of moments in time in an earthly, tangible form.